mor1/mort-www/index.md

 distributed system performance monitoring and debugging, to Internet routing protocols, to real-time media platform design and implementation.
-I have worked in a variety of roles, from high-level platform architecture to detailed implementation of complex networked systems to website designer and implementer.
+I have worked in a variety of roles, from high-level platform architect, to designing and building complex networked systems, to website designer and implementer.
 I have consulted and worked for a broad range of companies, including startups ([&mu;][vipadia], [S][camrivox], [M][cplane], [L][alertme]) and corporates ([M][sprint], [L][microsoft]) in both the US and UK.
 I am